CoreCivic: Kansas

+Tennessee

-In Late 2021, Leavenworth Detention Center was closed due to President Joe Biden executive order on private prisons, the United States Marshal Service did not renew the contract.
+In Late 2021, West Tennessee Detention Facility was closed due to President Joe Biden executive order on private prisons, the United States Marshal Service didn't renew the contract.

 Controversies

+Federal class action over California City Detention Center

+Seven immigrants sued ICE and DHS in November, 2025, alleging inhumane conditions at CoreCivic's California City Detention Facility in the remote Mojave Desert.
+Represented by the Prison Law Office and the American Civil Liberties Union, detainees reported freezing cells infested with insects, lack of medical care, shower stalls full of sewage, and limited access to lawyers.
+The lawsuit came on the heels of a detainee hunger strike following the center's re-opening without proper permits.
+A spokesman for CoreCivic's 2500-bed facility said “the safety, health and well-being of the individuals entrusted to our care is our top priority. " The facility was a former state prison that had been closed in March 2024.

 Treatment of inmates and disclosure of shortcomings of oversight

-Responding to a detainee's death in 2006 at CCA's immigration jail in Eloy, Arizona, government investigators found the medical care provided meant that "detainee welfare is in jeopardy".
+Responding to a detainee's death in 2006 at CCA's immigration jail in Eloy, Arizona, government investigators found the medical care provided meant that "detainee welfare is in jeopardy."
 A subsequent detainee death at the facility resulted in an additional inquiry and "another scathing report," according to The New York Times.

 In August 2009 the ACLU filed suit against CCA and related government agencies because government officials who were responsible for overseeing the care provided failed to provide data about conditions.
 The Obama administration acknowledged that immigration detention facilities had overlooked and omitted 1 in 10 deaths among detainees from a list of deaths presented to Congress earlier that year.
 Two of those deaths took place at CCA's Eloy Detention Center.
 CCA's Eloy prison had nine known fatalities – more than any other immigration jail under contract to the federal government, according to documents obtained in 2009 under FOIA requests by The New York Times and the ACLU.

 In 2013, CCA confirmed that an internal review showed the corporation had falsified records involving about 4,800 employee hours over a period of seven months, at its Idaho State Correctional Center.
 In 2014 a subsequent KPMG audit showed the actual overbilling was for over 26,000 hours.
 Governor Butch Otter ordered Idaho State Police to investigate to see if criminal charges should be brought.
 Otter had received a total of $20,000 in campaign contributions from employees of the company since 2003.